web-ui-fw/web-ui-fw/README.md

-web-ui-fw is a set of widgets and other components for jQuery Mobile.
+web-ui-fw is a set of widgets and other components for jQuery Mobile,
+including:

+* color pickers
+* datetime picker
+* calendar picker (based on JQM-Datebox)
+* weekday picker
+* progressbar
+* "processing" bar (aka indeterminate progress bar)
+* "processing" spinner
+* swipe list (list items which can be swiped to the right to reveal related buttons or other content)
+* shortcut scroll (links to list dividers within a listview)
+* expandable/collapsible list items
+* person picker
+* switch (replacement for the two value jQuery Mobile slider; also, orientated vertically rather than horizontally)
+* slider improvements, including a togglable popup showing the current value
+* optionheader (collapsible form element container)
+* volume control
+* popup window (which can also be used for tooltips)
+* single image display widget (which handles maintaining aspect ratio and providing an "image missing" replacement image)
+* simple horizontal and vertical box layout management (based on jLayout)
+* listview controls (declarative, modal control of the appearance of a listview)

-It also includes a (slightly deprecated, as it was built using the rc1 CSS approach) custom theme.
+web-ui-fw also includes a custom theme (slightly deprecated, as it was built using the deprecated single CSS file approach).

 The project is complementary to jQuery Mobile and the components should slot into existing projects.
 In almost all cases, the colours